deletehead/the_hax/methodology.md

     - https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/winPEAS

 ## Lateral Movement & Domain PrivEsc
+- [ ] Run BloodHound
+  - Mark owned users and computers as you compromise them
+  - Identify abusable attack paths
 - [ ] Kerberoasting
 - [ ] AS-REP roasting
 - [ ] With owned accounts, log in to email and look for secrets.
 Try `CredSniper.ps1`.
-Also look at Teams, Skype history, etc. for juicies.
+Also look at Teams, Skype history, etc. for juicies
+- [ ] Run `CredNinja.py` against the network with the compromised accounts.
+See if you have local admin and can keep dumping hashes
+- [ ] Check for SMB servers.
+Use `smbclient.py` and `plunder` to search for interesting files in those shares that you can access
+- Check domain

 ## Persistence & Data Exfil